Wasp Traps — Do They Work? Best Traps, DIY Bait & When to Call a Pro

 DIY attempted: Sweet-bait commercial trap, hung from a fence post 15 ft from the patio but only 10 ft from the lawn area where stings were occurring.

 Outcome: The trap was catching foragers from the colony, but the ground nest remained intact and continued producing workers.
-Anchor located the yellowjacket ground nest during an inspection, treated it at dusk with EPA-registered dust, and returned to confirm die-off — flat $399.
+Anchor located the yellowjacket ground nest during an inspection, treated it with EPA-registered dust, and returned to confirm die-off — a flat, one-time removal.
 The homeowner moved the trap further from the lawn and kept it running as a supplement until frost.

-Range: Flat $399 one-time removal (Anchor Pest Services)
+Scope: Flat, one-time removal — get a quote (Anchor Pest Services)

 Backyard apple trees near a patio, late-summer sugar foraging pressure